jimburton/scrabble/chapters/Chapter2.md

 	   >> lettersAvailable w p b
 ```

-The functions that check aspects of the move are now *combinators*.
-We can compose
+The validation functions are now *combinators*.
+We can combine small
-them into larger combinators that check several things.
-If `connects`, or `straight`,
+combinators into larger ones that check several things.
+Functions at
-or any of the other checks made in the monadic version fails
-by returning a `Left` with an error message in it, this is handled by the monad instance
-declaration.
-Functions at the top level can inspect the result of calling a chain of
+the top level can run an evaluator then unpack the result in a single case
-computations to see if all went well. 	```
+statement to see if all went well or, if not, exactly what went wrong.

 ## Checking words in the dictionary